Jacksonville Landing: Overview

-The two-level glass-and-steel complex with the orange roof is located on the north bank of the St. Johns River.
-The 9 acre complex at one time featured 65 stores as well as dining, with full-service restaurants plus a food court, and entertainment.
+The mall was located on the north bank of the St. Johns River.
+The 9 acre complex once featured 65 stores as well as dining, with full-service restaurants plus a food court, and entertainment.
 The Landing staged a variety of special events.
 There was weekly live music on the courtyard stage.
 Most events took place in the open brick courtyard in the center of the horseshoe-shaped structure.
 Just before the Georgia-Florida football game in 2007, the Landing installed a 19 × 15-foot (5.8 × 4.6 m) JumboTron in the courtyard.

 Patronage

-The Jacksonville Landing (usually referred to as just the Landing by locals) had a local patronage base of over 65,000 downtown office workers and over 1,000,000 residents in the surrounding metropolitan area of North Florida.
-According to various Florida travel sources, it had been "an icon" for Jacksonville and "one of the most recognized attractions in Northeast Florida" since it opened in June, 1987.
+The Landing had a local patronage base of over 65,000 downtown office workers and over 1,000,000 residents in the surrounding metropolitan area of North Florida.
+According to various Florida travel sources, it had been "an icon" for Jacksonville and "one of the most recognized attractions in Northeast Florida" since it opened in June 1987.
 Downtown Improvement District (DID) for Jacksonville claims it was a popular tourist destination.

-Concert at the Jacksonville Landing in 2008.